gparrella12/team13-StackBasedCalculator/README.md

 In addition we want to have commands to manipulate the stack, in particular: Clear, Drop, Dup, Swap and Over operations.
 In this phase is also included the design of a graphic user interface.

-The first sprint backlog is available here: https://bit.ly/FirstSprintBacklog
+The first sprint backlog is available [here] (https://bit.ly/FirstSprintBacklog)

 You can find our Pre-Game presentation [here](https://docs.google.com/presentation/d/1tVFWQDNnd2UsO3T_kk8nUfYtH7osDYNN/edit?usp=sharing&ouid=114288661333988808015&rtpof=true&sd=true)